symfony/symfony-docs/_build/maintainer_guide.rst

     $ git checkout 4.4 upstream/4.4

-If you did push the wrong branch merge, ask for help in the documentation mergers chat and we'll help solve the problem.
+If you did push the wrong branch merge, ask for help in the documentation mergers chat and we will help solve the problem.

 Solving merge conflicts
 .......................

-When merging things to upper branches, most of the times you'll see conflicts:
+When merging things to upper branches, most of the times you will see conflicts:

 .. code-block:: terminal